spring-projects/sts4/concourse/petclinic-theia-image/README.md

-Theai + Spring Petclinic layer
+Theia + Spring Petclinic layer
 =============================

 To build this docker image: